stefanvoegelisrf/deweb/javascript-input/index.md

 ## Basic setup
 We assume that the basic HTML page is already set up as `index.html` and there is already a CSS document `style.css` referenced.

-To get started, use the prepared [excercise template](excercise-template/)
+To get started, use the prepared [excercise template](excercise-template/).
+Download it to a local folder.

 ### Adding a javascript file
 In the same folder as the `index.html`, create a file called `script.js`.
 In the `index.html` file, we need to reference this file.
 To do so, we add the following line in the `head` section of the HTML document.